Glasgow civil servant claimed equality policy was 'attack on white people'

 The Glasgow tribunal heard Powell, who works in a witness liaison role in the ministry's litigation team, had described the diversity and inclusion team as "radicals, subversives and insurgents".

+His claim that there was no discrimination in the MoD was said to be "offensive" to those who had experienced it.

-The claimant argued he had been treated less favourably because of his opinions about critical race theory including being ordered to attend a disciplinary hearing for comments made on blogs.
+He argued he had been treated less favourably because of his opinions including being ordered to attend a disciplinary hearing for comments made on internal blogs.

-However, the tribunal found no evidence of either direct or indirect discrimination.
+However, the tribunal found no evidence of either direct or indirect discrimination and the claim was rejected.

-The lawyer representing the MoD, Mr A Gibson, said the claimant "simply had a skewed view and sees himself as a spokesperson for downtrodden white men."
+Andrew Gibson, the lawyer representing the MoD, said the claimant "simply had a skewed view and sees himself as a spokesperson for downtrodden white men."

 Why are you making commenting on HeraldScotland only available to subscribers?